If you would like to talk to someone about epilepsy, our trained advisers are here to help.

 - You may lose control of your bladder and/or bowels

 - Your breathing may be affected, causing a blue tinge around your mouth

 If the seizure starts on one side of the brain and spreads to affect both sides, it’s called a focal to bilateral tonic-clonic seizure.
 If you have this type of seizure, you might get the symptoms of a focal seizure immediately before you lose consciousness.

 How long do tonic-clonic seizures last?

-Most tonic-clonic seizures last between one and 3 minutes.
+Most tonic-clonic seizures last between one and three minutes.
 If a tonic-clonic seizure lasts longer than five minutes, this is called status epilepticus and you may need emergency medical treatment.

 What happens after a tonic-clonic seizure?

 After a tonic-clonic seizure, you might have a headache and feel sore, tired and very unwell.
 You might feel confused, or have memory problems.
 You might go into a deep sleep.
 When you wake up, minutes or hours later, you might still have a headache, feel sore and have aching muscles.

-The length of time it takes to recover after a tonic-clonic seizure is different from one person to the next.
-Some people feel better after an hour or 2, but for some people it can take several days to feel ‘back to normal’.
+The length of time it takes to recover after a tonic-clonic seizure is different for everyone.
+Some people feel better after an hour or two, but for some people it can take several days to feel ‘back to normal’.

-Some people find they have temporary weakness or can’t move part of their body after they’ve had a seizure.
-This is called Todd’s paresis or Todd’s paralysis.
+A very small number of people find they have temporary weakness or can’t move part of their body after they’ve had a seizure.
+This is called Todd’s Paralysis or Todd’s paresis.
 It can last from a few minutes up to 36 hours, before going away.